HenFloW/headbook/solve.md

 <div style="
 ```

-you can use a button with onlick to trigger the alert but with this method you can trigger the alert without clicking anything only rendering the img tag, in the color i can escape the html like we did in the sql injection and then i can put the img tag inside the div tag
+you can use a button with onlick to trigger the alert but with onerror and a image that will always get error this method you can trigger the alert without clicking anything only rendering the img tag, in the color i can escape the html like we did in the sql injection and then i can put the img tag inside the div tag

 this will inject javascript because the about input is directly passed to the innerHtml without any sanitization